Indianapolis Wrongful Death Attorneys

 Who Can File a Wrongful Death Lawsuit?

 In Indiana, the personal representative of the deceased’s estate will be the one who technically brings the wrongful death claim.
 That being said, a surviving spouse, child (including adopted children), or parent may bring a claim.
+If there are multiple eligible parties, the court will decide how any awarded damages are distributed.
 Indiana wrongful death laws are somewhat complex, so it is important that you speak to an experienced attorney.

 Call (317) 854-5877 to find out more about how our wrongful death attorneys in Indianapolis may be able to help you and your family.